ridwanchaniago84/Karaoke-equalizer/README.md

 # Karaoke-equalizer
+Karaoke equalizer is an automation for Aegisub, this automation can equalize karaoke syls between lines.
 ## How it works
 This automation copies the karaoke time from the first selected line to the next, if the next line has a different number of syls, start time, or end time, the automation will turn the different line into a benchmark for the next line.
 ## License